Lara BEEN Croft: Reginae Clarifies “Reginae Always Had Confidence” After Getting Breast Implant Backlash

 Reginae Carter is “so excited” after undergoing the knife but she wants to make one thing clear — her confidence has ALWAYS been present.
-In a new interview with PEOPLE the almost 22-year-old got the answer the questions her critics had after upgrading her upper body with plastic surgery.
+In a new interview with PEOPLE the almost 22-year-old set the record straight with her critics after upgrading her upper body with plastic surgery.

 “I’ve wanted to enhance my boobs since I was like 16, 17,” Carter tells PEOPLE.
 “But my mom was always like, ‘Girl, no, just wait until you have your first child because you don’t know how everything’s going to be.’
 I’m 21 now, so she was like, ‘I can’t tell you what to do.
 You look perfect the way you are, but it’s whatever you want to do.’
 So I finally got to do it, and I’m so excited about it.”

+“Well, let me set the record straight, I did.
+I did get breast implants,” said the daughter of rapper Lil Wayne.

+Reginae later added, “I’m 21 years old so it’s a lot of things that I said that I’m going to go back on.
+And a lot of things I said I’m not going to do, I’m going to do it.”

-It took awhile for Reginae to heal but she said it wasn’t too bad.
+“Colormenae” also revealed to PEOPLE that it took a while for her surgical wounds to heal but she said it wasn’t too bad.

 “I just had to sit inside for like a good two, three weeks and let everything heal and drop,” she says.
 “I feel like they’re still in the process of dropping, but I still love them right now.
 At first it felt like my chest was a little heavy, but after a while it was cool.”